 The sweet part is that you can use this lick over dozens of chord progression.
 Which is great if you want to start building some piano improvisation chops fast.

 Take 4 minutes and watch the video below.
-I’ll break down this piano improvisation concept for you.
+I’ll break down this jazz piano improvisation concept for you.

 Piano Improvisation Video Tutorial